Walter Clemens

+He has authored numerous books, articles, and editorials.
+Since 2008, he has been a regular contributor to Global Asia, the quarterly journal of the East Asia Foundation.

+Clemens is also an artist, who draws on influences from many cultures and seeks to bring out what is true, good, and beautiful.
+His paintings can be seen at www.waltclemens.art.

 Biography

-Clemens studied at the University of Vienna, 1952–53, before graduating from Notre Dame University magna cum laude in 1955.
+Clemens studied art and art history at the University of Vienna, 1952–53, before graduating from Notre Dame University magna cum laude in 1955.
 Under a Ford Foundation fellowship Clemens studied at Columbia University, 1955–61.
 He did research for his dissertation on Soviet disarmament policy under Lenin at Moscow State University (1958–59), and at the Hoover Institution (1959).
 At Columbia, he received a master's degree and Certificate of the Russian Institute in 1957 and a Ph.D. in International Relations in 1961.
 Clemens grew up in Cincinnati, Ohio, graduating first in his class in 1951 from Purcell High School, where he also played tackle on the state champion football team.